Tackling the root causes of displacement – strengthening host regions

-Support is also being provided for business start-ups and expansions in refugee camps and surrounding regions in the form of initial and further training programmes, coaching and advisory services.
-Facilitating access to financial services is also on the agenda.
-The Local Competitiveness Facility fosters partnerships between companies in and close to refugee camps, with the aim of creating new jobs.
+Support is also being provided for business start-ups and expansions in refugee camps and surrounding regions in the form of initial and further training programmes, coaching and advisory services, as well as the facilitating of financial services.

 The project offers short training courses to improve vocational training for young refugees and young people in the neighbouring communities.

 In parallel, accompanying measures are being implemented in the areas of psychosocial support, conflict transformation and the promotion of dialogue.
 This is helping to raise awareness among employers and vocational teachers of the psychosocial effects of experiencing displacement and violence.
 In addition, support is available to enable people to constructively handle any conflicts or stressful situations that may arise in working environments.